ajdruff/mod-wp/README.md

 You may receive this error when attempting to re-install with a user account that does not have permissions to drop a database.

-Either update the site-config.php with user credentials that have permissions to drop a database, or do one of the following:
+Either update the config-site.json with user credentials that have permissions to drop a database, or do one of the following:

 *For shared web hosting accounts*